Bent Larsen

 Jørgen Bent Larsen (4 March 1935 – 9 September 2010) was a Danish chess grandmaster and author.
-Known for his imaginative and unorthodox style of play, he was the second strongest non-Soviet player, behind Bobby Fischer, for much of the 1960s and 1970s.
+Known for his imaginative and unorthodox style of play, he was the second-strongest non-Soviet player, behind only Bobby Fischer, for much of the 1960s and 1970s.
 He is considered to be the strongest player born in Denmark and the strongest from Scandinavia until the emergence of Magnus Carlsen.

 Larsen was a six-time Danish Champion and a Candidate for the World Chess Championship on four occasions, reaching the semifinal three times.
 He had multiple wins over all seven World Champions who held the title from 1948 to 1985: Mikhail Botvinnik, Vasily Smyslov, Mikhail Tal, Tigran Petrosian, Boris Spassky, Bobby Fischer, and Anatoly Karpov, but lifetime negative scores against them.

-From the early 1970s onward he divided his year between Las Palmas and Buenos Aires, with his Argentinian-born wife.
-He suffered from diabetes, and died in 2010 from a cerebral haemorrhage.
+From the early 1970s onward, he divided his years between Las Palmas and Buenos Aires with his Argentinian-born wife Laura Beatriz Benedini.
+He suffered from diabetes, and he died in 2010 from a cerebral haemorrhage.

 Career

 Early life

 Larsen was born in Tilsted, near Thisted in Denmark, and was educated at Aalborg Cathedral School.
-In January 1942, Larsen contracted a number of childhood diseases.
-Although none had any permanent effects, it was during this period that Larsen discovered chess.
-He went on to represent Denmark twice in the World Junior Championship, in 1951 at Birmingham (placing fifth) and in 1953 at Copenhagen (placing eighth).
-He started playing seriously at the age of 17 when he moved to Copenhagen to study civil engineering, but he never graduated, choosing instead to play chess professionally.
-He became an International Master at the age of 19 in 1954, from his bronze-medal performance on board one at the Amsterdam Olympiad.
+In January 1942, he contracted a number of childhood diseases.
+Although none had any permanent effects, it was during this period that he discovered chess.
+Larsen went on to represent Denmark twice in the World Junior Championship, in 1951 at Birmingham (placing fifth) and in 1953 at Copenhagen (placing eighth).
+He began playing seriously at the age of 17 when he moved to Copenhagen to study civil engineering, but he never graduated, choosing instead to play chess professionally.
+Furthermore, during his military service he studied Russian, which was instrumental in assisting him to understand Russian-language chess literature (something Bobby Fischer was also known to have done).
+Larsen became an International Master at the age of 19 in 1954, from his bronze-medal performance on board one at the Amsterdam Olympiad.
 He won his first of six Danish Championships in 1954, repeating this feat in 1955, 1956, 1959, 1963 and 1964.

 Larsen defeated Friðrik Ólafsson in an exhibition match at Oslo in 1955 by 4½–3½.
 He took first prize at the Gijón International Chess Tournament in 1956, ahead of Klaus Darga and Jan Hein Donner, and in the same year won at Copenhagen with 8/9.